 When we developed our fight rules, my then-fiancé gently expressed that he felt hurt and rejected when I did this, as if I did not care enough about our relationship to talk through our problems.
 A marriage doesn’t work well when your partner doesn’t fight fair.
 So we came up with the following fight rule.

-By identifying this bad habit and prohibiting it from our arguments, I have been able to avoid this pitfall and encourage healthy discussion during times of disagreement.
+By recognizing this bad habit and avoiding it in our arguments, I have been able to steer clear of this pitfall and foster healthy discussions during times of disagreement.
 Fighting fair is a good thing to establish from the beginning.

-Once you and your fiancé have created your own non-negotiables and fight rules, make it a priority to review them every few months to keep yourselves in check.
+Once you and your fiancé have established your non-negotiables and fight rules, prioritize reviewing them every few months to keep yourselves on track.
 Some dear friends of mine had the brilliant idea to frame theirs and hang them in the hallway to serve as a constant reminder to avoid unfair fighting in a relationship.

 Playing by these rules and fighting fair will help cultivate a healthy, balanced marriage.
 Now…where’s my chocolate?